-Abiding with the angelic choirs, and standing before the throne of the Master, O God-bearers, with them do ye earnestly make entreaty, that those who honor your memory may be saved from misfortunes.
+Abiding with the angelic choirs, and standing before the throne of the Master, O God-bearers, with them ye earnestly intercede, that those who honor your memory may be saved from misfortunes.

 Glory ..., Both now ..., in Tone VI:

 O Trinity infinite in power, Unity in three Hypostases: through the supplications of Thy steadfast spiritual athletes and of the only Ever-virgin Theotokos, save us who hymn Thee.